Date: 13 January 2019. Frog and the Red Tide.

 flavor of basil.
 If you're

 growing something to eat, make sure you like it first.
-I didn't do
+I did not do

 that with the basil.